electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-1. If you want, delete your IMP application project and the source files in this directory.
+10. If you want, delete your IMP application project and the source files in this directory.
 The impCentral API entities will not be deleted, the source files you may keep in your version control / software configuration management tool.
-  `impt project delete --files`

 ```
-> impt project delete -f
+> impt project delete --files
 The following files will be deleted:
 Device/agent source files: myapp.device.nut, myapp.agent.nut